Deadly car blast in Turkey kills nine, injures 100

 Web access blocked?

-The party said in a tweet that an Internet slowdown was in effect "to prevent reactions through social media" to the arrests.
+The party said in a tweet that an internet slowdown was in effect "to prevent reactions through social media" to the arrests.

-According to TurkeyBlocks, an Internet monitoring group, access to several social media platforms including Twitter, Facebook and WhatsApp had been restricted in the country.
+According to TurkeyBlocks, an Internet monitoring group, access to several social media platforms including Twitter, Facebook and WhatsApp, had been restricted in the country.
 An expert for the group said that domestic Internet providers were "throttling" or slowing connection to specific social sites, causing the blocked access.

 'Early steps of civil war'